Language and Page Formatting Options

 cn=changelog5,cn=configentry.
 For more information about this option, see the Red Hat Directory Server Configuration, Command, and File Reference.Directory Server automatically detects the compatibility between the replica and its changelog.
 If a mismatch is detected, the server removes the old changelog file and creates a new, empty one.

 - Changelog entries have expired on the supplier server since the time of the local backup.If changelog entries have expired, reinitialize the consumer.
 For more information on reinitializing consumers, see Section 15.8.3, “Initializing a Consumer”.

 Example 6.3.
 Restoring a Directory Server Replication Topology

 For example, to restore all servers in a replication environment, consisting of two suppliers and two consumer server:

 dsconf backend importcommand to import the data.
 See Section 6.1.2, “Importing Using the Command Line”.

 - Online-initialize the remaining servers by using replication:

-- Initialize the second master from the first one.
+- Initialize the second supplier from the first one.

 - On each server, display the replication status to verify that replication works correctly.
 For details, see Section 15.22, “Displaying the Status of a Specific Replication Agreement”.